jsmolina/rio-inmaculado/readme.md

 What happens if you mix "River City" + "Target Renegade" + "an 80s kid"?
 This crazy thing for the MS-DOS game contest.

+This game is more than a beat-em-up, it has surprises and mini games, you will discover them!

 *Compiling*

 Just use docker: